Dovid Gottlieb

 Dovid Gottlieb (דוד גוטליב; born in 1943 as Dale Victor Gottlieb) is a senior faculty member at Ohr Somayach in Jerusalem.
-An author and lecturer, Rabbi Gottlieb received his Ph.D. in mathematical logic at Brandeis University and later become Associate Professor of Philosophy at Johns Hopkins University.
+An author and lecturer, Rabbi Gottlieb received his Ph.D. in mathematical logic at Brandeis University and later became Associate Professor of Philosophy at Johns Hopkins University.

 A student of Jean Van Heijenoort, his 1970 doctoral thesis was The Use of Formal Systems in Logic and Mathematics.